IntersectMBO/plutus/marlowe-dashboard-client/README.md

 ```

 **Note**: When building the client make sure that the generated directory is removed completely or you will get _Duplicate module_ errors.

+### Custom Prelude

+A custom prelude module called `Prologue` is available in web-common.
+It
+exports everything from purescript-prelude, plus type and data constructors for
+`Maybe`, `Either`, and `Tuple`, in addition to the `fst` and `snd` functions.
+You can import this module instead of Prelude in your source files.